opstree/druid-exporter/DEVELOPMENT.md

 #### Access to a druid cluster

-First of all, you will need access to a druid cluster.
-The easiest way is to start is docker-compose.
+First, you'll need connections to a cluster of druids.
+Docker-compose is the easiest way to get started.

 - [Docker](https://docs.docker.com/engine/install/) - Layer on which druid cluster will run
 - [Docker Compose](https://docs.docker.com/compose/install/) - to create druid cluster over docker containers